Kristina01111000/Drws_site/README.md

 - On membership confirmation page remove the  “Thank you for your membership to Growing Holistically.
 Your New Members membership is now active Thank you for joining Growing Holistically!.” section
 - Check drwalsdorf.com edits
 - He will email me about next weeks meeting maybe @ 2:30, maybe not happening
 - Email him wednesday about the meeting
+- make sure he understands how to get to google analytics